Joker eye color. The Dark Knight

 The Dark Knight (2008) - Heath Ledger

-Heath Ledger was an incredible Joker.
-It was he who revealed his whole character.
+Heath Ledger was the ultimate Joker.
+It was he who revealed his entire character.
 But the Joker played a cruel joke on him.
 On January 22, 2008, Heath Ledger was found dead in his Manhattan apartment.
-The likely causes of death are suicide or drug overdose.
-Many believe his death is the fault of the Joker.
-That it was the role of the Joker that influenced the psyche of Heath himself.
-Even Jack Nicholson believes in it.
-Before filming The Dark Knight, Heath meets with Nicholson to share his experience.
-The first thing Jack said was, "Don't mess with the Joker, he won't do you any good."
-Who knows, maybe this is the Joker tried ...
+Probable causes of death are suicide or drug overdose.
+Many believe his death is the Joker's fault.
+What exactly the role of the Joker influenced the psyche of Heath himself.
+Even Jack Nicholson believes it.
+Before filming The Dark Knight, Heath met with Nicholson to share his experience.
+The first thing Jack said was: “Don’t mess with the Joker, he won’t bring you any good.”
+Who knows, maybe the Joker tried this...

-Well, let's start over.
-The first appearance of the Joker in the movie was the series of the 60s, where he was somewhat changed in terms of appearance: now he has light green hair combed into a ball, and instead of a frozen smile, the corners of his mouth were lengthened with lipstick.
-His suit was made dark pink and his gloves purple.
-In the series, the Joker is more like a clown than a villain.
-In addition, he acts very weakly here, just following the instructions of the Penguin.
+Well, let's start from the beginning.
+The Joker's first appearance in a movie was the TV series of the 60s, where he was slightly changed in terms of appearance: now he has light green hair, combed into a ball, and instead of a frozen smile, the corners of his mouth were lengthened with lipstick.
+His suit was made dark pink, and his gloves were purple.
+In the series, the Joker is more of a clown than a villain.
+In addition, he acts very weakly here, just following the Penguin's instructions.
 After that, the Joker was only in cartoons and comics for a long time.

 In 1989, the Joker returned in Tim Burton's Batman, played by Jack Nicholson.
-Here he has a name - Jack Napier, the former right hand of crime boss Carl Grissom.
-Jack falls into acid ...
-I already wrote further) There is no Robin in this film, and Batman remembers that the Joker killed Bruce Wayne's parents when Bruce was still a little boy (by the way, it's interesting here ... imagine: little Bruce ... well, about how old he was when they killed him parents?
-And about how old Joe was in those years?
-Well, let's say 25 years old.
-Now Bruce is 25-30, then Joe's approximate age is 45-50 ... but this is if you look at the movie 89 years old).
-The traditional look was retained: green hair, a white face, red lips, an expensive purple suit, purple gloves, and a permanent smile.
-They did their best with a smile: Jack Nicholson was put on artificial corners of his lips and cheeks, “frozen in a smile,” as makeup.
+Here he gets a name - Jack Napier, the former right hand of crime boss Carl Grissom.
+Jack falls into acid...
+I already wrote further) There is no Robin in this film, and Batman remembers that the Joker killed Bruce Wayne's parents when Bruce was still a little boy (by the way, this is interesting... imagine: little Bruce... well, approximately how old was he when they killed him parents?
+And approximately how old was Joe in those years?
+Well, let’s say about 25 years old.
+Now Bruce is 25-30, then Joe’s approximate age is 45-50... but that’s if you look at the ’89 film).
+The traditional appearance was preserved: green hair, white face, red lips, expensive purple suit, purple gloves and a constant smile.
+They did their best with a smile: Jack Nicholson had artificial make-up applied to the corners of his lips and cheeks, “frozen in a smile.”
 At the end of the film, he was killed by Batman, although the Joker was given much more time than Batman.
-Harley Quinn was killed by the Joker himself in the story (although she was denied a jester costume and a nickname, but let's hope that Harley will show herself in the next Batman).
+In the story, Harley Quinn was killed by the Joker himself (although she was denied a jester costume and a nickname, but let's hope that Harley will show herself in the next Batman).

-In 2003, another film appears, this time an amateur low-budget, BUT Andrew Koenig (who plays the role of the Joker) impressed many and is considered something between the images of Ledger and Nicholson.
-The Joker's appearance is reminiscent of a Nolan movie, but the Joker has brown hair instead of green hair.
-The character of the Joker in this movie is a bit of a psycho and dies at the end.
+In 2003, another film appeared, this time an amateur low-budget one, BUT Andrew Koenig (who plays the Joker) impressed many and is considered something between the images of Ledger and Nicholson.
+The Joker's appearance is reminiscent of the Nolan film, but the Joker here has brown hair instead of green.
+The character of the Joker in this film is a little crazy and dies at the end.

-And finally " The Dark Knight".
-Here, the Joker has no name (besides, he leaves no evidence, and it is impossible to find out his past).
-The appearance is traditional, but distorted: the Joker has light green curly hair, black outlines around the eyes (taken from the comics), dirty purple suit, dark purple gloves and a white face.
-2 scars carved in the mouth became a constant smile.
-Over the course of the film, the Joker gives two versions of their appearance: a bullying father and an unhappy family life, but the true reason is never revealed.
-The stories are accompanied by the phrase “Why are you so serious?” (in the original "Why so serious?"), which became the signature to the film.
-Falling into the waste was abandoned here - the white face of the Joker is here - sloppily applied makeup, which is wiped several times in the course of the film.
-The knife is the favorite weapon of the new Joker: in his opinion: "knives provide the closest contact with the victim."
-Also a hallmark of this villain are dynamite and gasoline.
-In the ending, the Joker does not die, making the film a prequel.
+And finally " The Dark Knight" Here the Joker has no name (in addition, he leaves no evidence, and his past cannot be found out).
+The appearance is traditional, but distorted: the Joker has light green curly hair, black outlines around his eyes (taken from the comics), a dirty purple suit, dark purple gloves and a white face.
+The permanent smile became 2 scars carved in the mouth.
+Throughout the film, the Joker gives two versions of their appearance: his father's bullying and an unhappy family life, but the true reason is never revealed.
+The stories are accompanied by the phrase “Why are you so serious?” (originally “Why so serious?”), which became the signature to the film.
+Falling into waste is abandoned here - the Joker's white face here is sloppily applied makeup, which is wiped off several times during the course of the film.
+The knife is the favorite weapon of the new Joker: in his opinion: “knives provide the closest contact with the victim.”
+Also distinguishing features of this villain are dynamite and gasoline.
+The Joker does not die at the end, making the film a prequel.

-Heath himself, having closed in the living room for a month, came up with the image of the Joker.
-He didn't want his Joker to look like Jack Nicholson's Joker.
-Joker Heath is selfish, with his unsurpassed facial expressions, with an eternal smile in the form of scars, with wonderful intonations of a psychopath.
-In this film, the Joker shows the whole morality of society.
+Hit himself, having locked himself in the living room for a month, came up with the image of the Joker.
+He didn't want his Joker to be like Jack Nicholson's Joker.
+Heath's Joker is selfish, with his unsurpassed facial expressions, with an eternal smile in the form of scars, with the wonderful intonations of a psychopath.
+In this film, Joker shows all the morality of society.
 Not Batman, who protects the citizens of the city, but the Joker.
-Heath Ledger's Joker supplies us with the meaning and philosophy of people like Harvey Dent as well as society.
+Heath Ledger's Joker provides us with the meaning and philosophy of people like Harvey Dent as well as society.
 The Joker plunges the city into chaos and plays his subtle game.

-A big influence on the character of the Joker in this version was influenced by episodes of Batman comics called "The Long Halloween", "The Killing Joke", "The Man Who Laughs".
-One of the character's creators in the 1940s, Jerry Robinson, was hired as a consultant, as was his colleague Bob Kane for Batman (1989).
+The character of the Joker in this version was greatly influenced by the Batman comic book episodes entitled "The Long Halloween", "The Killing Joke", and "The Man Who Laughs".
+The character's 1940s co-creator, Jerry Robinson, was hired as a consultant, as was his colleague Bob Kane for Batman (1989).

 Grim Joe

-Spoiler The tragic death of Heath Ledger raised two thorny questions at the film's release: whether to show the recently deceased Heath Ledger as a disfigured Joker speaking his catchphrase, and whether the scene where the Joker pretends to be dead should be cut from the final cut.
-This situation was resolved, motivated by the fact that Heath Ledger worked very hard on this role and in any case would be proud and happy about it.
+Spoiler The tragic death of Heath Ledger raised two pressing questions during the film's release: whether to show the recently deceased Heath Ledger as a disfigured Joker speaking his catchphrase, and whether to cut the scene where the Joker plays dead from the final cut.
+This situation was resolved on the basis that Heath Ledger worked very hard on this role and in any case would have been proud and happy about it.

-The next image of the Joker is shown in the recently released game Batman: Arkham Asylum.
-The Joker is one of Batman's opponents and bosses of the game.
+The following image of the Joker is shown in the recently released game Batman: Arkham Asylum.
+The Joker is one of Batman's opponents and the game's bosses.
 Delivered by Batman to Arkham.
-As it turned out, it was a carefully planned plan to try to kill Batman, but as it turned out, not perfect.
-He raises a riot and seizes power in the hospital.
-Constantly appears, leaving both audio messages and video messages.
-He is Batman's main adversary.
-In one of the meetings, he turns two of his assistants into monsters with the help of a mutagen called "Titan" (in last meeting and himself).
-The PlayStation 3 version of the game has the ability to play as the Joker (hopefully coming to PC).
-The appearance of the Joker in the game was most influenced by the movie Batman, comics and the animated series.
-The Joker was voiced by actor Mark Hamill (everyone's favorite Jedi also voices the warden in the game Darksiders), who managed to get acquainted with this character while working on the animated series about Batman.
+As it turned out, it was a carefully planned plan to try to kill Batman, but as it turned out, it was not ideal.
+He starts a riot and seizes power in the hospital.
+He constantly appears, leaving both audio messages and video messages.
+He is Batman's main opponent.
+In one of the meetings, he turns two of his assistants into monsters using a mutagen called "Titan" (in last meeting and himself).
+The PlayStation 3 version of the game has the ability to play as the Joker (I hope to appear on PC).
+The appearance of the Joker in the game was most influenced by the Batman movie, comic books and the animated series.
+The Joker was voiced by actor Mark Hamill (everyone's favorite Jedi also voices the warden in the game Darksiders), who managed to become familiar with this character while working on the animated series about Batman.

-Batman appeared back in 1939 in the 27th issue of Detective Comics, but he received a series named after him only a year later.
-In the first issue of the new Batman comic series, Batman and Robin battled a new maniac enemy named the Joker.
+Batman appeared back in 1939 in issue 27 of Detective Comics magazine, but he received a series named in his honor only a year later.
+In the first issue of the new Batman comic series, Batman and Robin fought against a new maniac enemy named the Joker.

-Bob Kane's famous clown design was inspired by Conrad Veidt, more specifically his role as Gouiplain in The Man Who Laughs (1928)
+Bob Kane's famous clown design was inspired by Conrad Veidt, and more specifically his role as Guyplain in The Man Who Laughs (1928).

-Co-creator and co-creator of the character Bill Finger planned that the Joker would die immediately at the end of his first appearance.
-The Joker was stabbed in the heart, but the editor decided to add a scene of the Joker surviving to the last panel of the issue.
+The character's co-creator and co-creator Bill Finger planned for the Joker to die immediately at the end of his first appearance.
+The Joker was stabbed through the heart, but the editor decided to add a scene of the Joker surviving in the last panel of the issue.

-The villain became a recurring character and soon earned the title of Batman and Robin's worst enemy.
+The villain became a recurring character and soon earned the title of Batman and Robin's greatest enemy.
 IN early years he was a ruthless killer - almost all of his crimes were serious and especially serious.
-Then Jack Schiff became Batman's editor, and the Joker softens up, turning more violent crimes without killing so comics can be sold to kids.
-But the Joker finally changed in the mid-50s after the introduction of the Comic Code, which prohibited cruelty and violence in comics.
-From a maniac killer, the Joker became a trickster thief, turning into a much more ridiculous and less dangerous enemy for Batman.
+Jack Schiff then became Batman's editor, and the Joker mellows out, committing more violent crimes to non-murder so the comics can be marketed to children.
+But the Joker finally changed in the mid-50s after the introduction of the Comics Code, which prohibited cruelty and violence in comics.
+From a homicidal maniac to a trickster thief, the Joker became a much funnier and less dangerous enemy for Batman.

 The Joker in 1960s comics.
-Disappearance villain threat
+The villain's disappearance threat

-This soft image of the Joker persisted until the mid-60s, until the character practically disappeared from the pages of comics after the arrival of editor Julius Schwartz in 1964, who hated this character.
-The Joker became a much less significant figure, appearing only occasionally in the comics of that half of the decade.
+This bland image of the Joker lasted until the mid-60s, until the character virtually disappeared from the pages of comics after the arrival of editor Julius Schwartz in 1964, who hated the character.
+The Joker became a much less prominent figure, appearing only occasionally in comics during that half of the decade.

-The first feature film and cartoon of the 60s with the Joker
+The first full-length film and cartoon of the 60s with the Joker

 In the mid-60s, the Joker as a character was on the verge of extinction.
-However, he was saved by the fact that the image of a campy trickster criminal became popular thanks to his appearance in the Batman TV series (1966) and the full-length spin-off Batman Movie.
-The honor for the first time to embody the Joker outside of comics went to actor Cesar Romero, in the role of the main enemy bat he appeared in 19 episodes of the series, becoming the show's most-used villain (along with Penguin), and with his role, he defined how the character would be perceived outside of comics for decades.
+However, he was saved by the fact that the image of the campy trickster criminal became popular thanks to his appearance in the Batman series (1966) and the full-length spin-off Batman The Movie.
+The honor of embodying the Joker outside of comics for the first time went to actor Cesar Romero, in the role of the main enemy bat He appeared in 19 episodes of the series, becoming the series' most frequently used villain (along with the Penguin), and with his role he defined how the character would be perceived outside of the comics for decades to come.

-In the late 60s, the character also made his first animated appearance in The Adventures of Batman, voiced by Larry Storch.
+The character also made his first animated appearance in the late 1960s in The Adventures of Batman, voiced by Larry Storch.

 1970s - the return of the insane killer and psychopath Joker to the pages of comics